How to Wholesale Real Estate: Example Deal

 After eliciting information from the seller you discovered they are moving out of state and are greatly motivated to sell their home so that they don’t have to deal with the costs of two homes.

-After a showing with the seller it’s obvious the home needs some repairs, such as carpet, paint, roof, and landscaping, but is structurally sound.
+After a showing with the seller, it’s obvious the home needs some repairs, such as carpet, paint, roof, and landscaping, but is structurally sound.
+It appears to be a good candidate as a wholesale real estate deal.

 Step 1: Determine the After Repair Value (ARV)

-You should have a real estate team set up to assist your business so first you’ll want to contact your realtor who is a vital member of your team.
+You should have a real estate team set up to assist your wholesaling business so first you’ll want to contact your realtor who is a vital member of your team as outline in our 15 Members You Need on Your Real Estate Team.

 Your realtor will be able to analyze the sales comps in the area to see what prices similar houses in good condition sold for.